 The Public Safety Department is staffed 24 hours a day, 7 days a week, 365 days a year.
 Public Safety Officers provide assistance and protection to persons and property for the College.
 They maintain orderly conditions and take measures required to assure observance of the law.
-Its employees utilize foot and vehicle patrols to observe, report, and respond to situations or activities with potential to pose a danger to persons or property.
+Public Safety employees utilize foot and vehicle patrols to observe, report, and respond to situations that pose potential danger to persons or property.
 Public Safety Department Officers have the authority to enforce College policies.
-Security officers are not sworn officers, but they are responsible for enforcing College policies, and those policies include enforcing violations of the law.
-Security officers document violations of College policy/law and contact local law enforcement agencies to report observed violations of federal laws and state laws.
+Security officers are not sworn officers, but they are responsible for enforcing College policies and violations to the College's Code of Conduct.
+Security officers document violations of College policy, and contact local law enforcement agencies to report observed violations of State and Federal laws.

 PUBLIC SAFETY OFFICERS ARE UNARMED AND DO NOT HAVE POLICE POWERS OR THE POWER TO MAKE ARRESTS.

-There is a memorandum of understanding regarding any topics, including the investigation of criminal incidents, between BCC and the Bergen County Sheriff's department.
-The Bergen County Sheriff's Department maintains a substation on the Paramus campus, room A114.
+There is a memorandum of understanding between Bergen Community College and the Bergen County Sheriff's Department to address procedures and investigation of criminal incidents.
+The Bergen County Sheriff's Department maintains a substation on the Paramus campus in Room A114.